FAQs

 Which citation/reference style is preferred by SSP for the analytical writing sample?

 If you decide to include references, there is no preference for citation style.
-Consistency is most important.
+Consistency and quality analytical writing ability is most important.

 I received my undergraduate degree from an institution where English was not the primary language of instruction, so I will be submitting TOEFL/IELTS scores.
 Do I also need to submit GRE scores and/or the analytical writing sample?